sudo apt update not working

 Error 7.
 Failed to Download Package Files Error in Ubuntu

-- Resetting package lists.
+1. Resetting the package lists.

-- Cleaning the apt-get and GPG cache and keys.
+2. Cleaning the apt-get and GPG cache and keys.

-- Following the Package Manager Troubleshooting Procedure.
+3. Following the Package Manager Troubleshooting Procedure.

 Let’s see how to Fix Ubuntu Update Error in this case:

-Displaying the Failed word during a process might be frustrating.
+Displaying the failed word during a process might be frustrating.

 Here is the quickest solution for the error of Failed to Download Package Files Error in Ubuntu.